youngbloodcyb/youngbloodcyb/README.md

 - A cheap flights finder built with React, Next.js, TailwindCSS, and TypeScript
 - A conversion rate optimization dashboard build with SvelteKit, TailwindCSS, Optimizely API, Chart.js, and automated with Google App Scripts

-🔭 I work on a marketing operations team doing web analytics, marketing optimization, and front-end web development
+🔭 I work on a marketing operations team as an optimization developer and strategist

 📕 Currently a graduate student in Analytics and Computer Science at Georgia Institute of Technology